SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-sprint-review-retro-email/rule.md

 **Figure: Sprint Backlog from {{Link to Sprint Backlog in Azure DevOps}}**

-1. Sprint Burndown (a quick overview of the sprint)
+1. Sprint Burndown (a quick overview of the Sprint)

 ![Figure: Sprint Burndown](burndown.JPG)

-2. Code Coverage (hopefully tests are increasing each sprint) XXX
+2. Code Coverage (hopefully tests are increasing each Sprint) XXX
 3. Velocity *(Optional)*
    XXX